Saudi Arabia - Country Commercial Guide

 Upstream

 Saudi Aramco continues its major expansionary phase and channeling investments in its Upstream segment that include exploration, developing and producing crude oil, condensate, natural gas and NGL.
-Aramco’s view is that to maintain its position as the world’s largest crude oil exporter, the bulk of its spending will be in upstream activities.
+Aramco’s perspective is that in order to maintain its position as the world’s largest crude oil exporter, it is imperative to concentrate the bulk of its spending on upstream activities.
 Aramco’s principal and flagship oilfields remain the world’s largest conventional onshore oil field (Ghawar) and the largest conventional offshore field (Safaniah).
-The crude oil, condensate, and natural gas produced here is processed at its refining facilities for use or sent to its export terminals.
 Aramco owns and operates the Abqaiq facility, which is its largest oil processing facility and the largest crude oil stabilization plant in the world.
-In 2020, Aramco maintained its position as one of the world’s leading producers of crude oil and condensate with an average total daily hydrocarbon production of 12.4 mmbpd, including 9.2 mmbpd crude oil.

 The recently awarded Jafurah contracts include subsurface and Engineering, Procurement and Construction (EPC) contracts worth $10 billion, with capital expenditure at Jafurah expected to reach $68 billion over the first 10 years of development.
 Recognized as Saudi Arabia’s largest unconventional and non-associated gas field, Jafurah contains an estimated 200 trillion cubic feet of raw gas and whose production can be used as feedstock for petrochemical and metallic industries.